nsfw-filter/nsfw-filter/README.md

 When a web page is loaded, all the images remain hidden until they are found to be NSFW or not.
 If they are found to be NSFW, they remain hidden.
 Otherwise, they become visible.

-It is free and is currently supported on Google Chrome.
-We are working on porting this to Safari also.
+It is free and is currently supported on Google Chrome and is featured on the Chrome Webstore.
+We are working on porting this to Safari also (we need help!).
 </br>
 <p align="center">
   <a href="https://chrome.google.com/webstore/detail/nsfw-filter/kmgagnlkckiamnenbpigfaljmanlbbhh" target="_blank">